2021 Russian ultimatum to NATO: Russian failure to dominate Ukraine

+Prelude to full-scale invasion of Ukraine

 On 12 July 2021, Russian President Vladimir Putin published his essay "On the Historical Unity of Russians and Ukrainians", which openly questioned Ukrainian territorial integrity and claimed that it was a "product of the Soviet era" formed "on the lands of historical Russia".
 A Kremlin-affiliated outlet described the essay as his "final ultimatum to Ukraine".

-Starting in 2021, Russian units that were originally intended to defend against a NATO invasion had been withdrawn from actual land borders with NATO in order to support an expected invasion of Ukraine.
-Russia significantly increased its military presence along its border with Ukraine, massing about 100,000 troops by December.
-The build-up was viewed as a show of strength, and as a pressure tactic aimed at compelling Western concessions.
+Starting in 2021, Russian units that were meant to defend Russia's western borders were withdrawn from the land borders with NATO, to prepare to invade Ukraine.
+Russia began a military build-up along its border with Ukraine, massing about 100,000 troops by December.
+The build-up was seen as a show of strength, and as a pressure tactic aimed at forcing Western concessions.

+In November 2021, Russian president Putin warned that he would not tolerate a NATO missile defense shield (to shoot down attacking missiles) ever being deployed in Ukraine.
+He said that Aegis Ashore interceptors, like those based in Romania and Poland, could be secretly converted to launch Tomahawk missiles that could reach Moscow within minutes.
+However, there were no such plans to deploy a missile shield in Ukraine.
+The US secretary of state, Antony Blinken, replied "it's Russia that has developed ground-launched, intermediate-range missiles that can reach Germany and nearly all NATO European territory, despite Russia being a party to the INF Treaty that prohibited these missiles".
+He added that "Russia's violation led to the termination of that treaty" by the first Trump administration.

 US intelligence also uncovered Russian false flag operations and disinformation campaigns in occupied Donbas that aimed to create a justification for the invasion in January and early February 2022.
-Putin had framed Ukraine as a threat to Russia and claimed a potential attack upon Russian-occupied territories and Russia in 2022, even though the Kremlin had assessed Ukraine’s military capabilities and will to fight to be so weak that Russian forces would overrun the country in a matter of days.
+Putin had framed Ukraine as a threat, claiming it was about to attack Russia and Russian-occupied territories, even though the Kremlin had assessed Ukraine’s military capabilities and will to fight to be so weak that Russian forces would overrun the country in days.

 Ultimatum

-On 15 December 2021, Putin submitted "specific proposals" on Russia's demands for security guarantees from the West to U.S. Assistant Secretary of State Karen Donfried.
-Two days later, on 17 December, the Russian Ministry of Foreign Affairs published the demands in the form of two draft treaties with NATO and the U.S., proposing limits on their influence and activities in Europe.
+On 15 December 2021, Putin submitted "specific proposals" on Russia's demands for security guarantees from the West to US Assistant Secretary of State Karen Donfried.
+Two days later, on 17 December, the Russian Ministry of Foreign Affairs published the demands in the form of two draft treaties with NATO and the US, proposing limits on their influence and activities in Europe.
 Russian Deputy Foreign Minister Sergei Ryabkov said that "The line pursued by the United States and NATO over recent years to aggressively escalate the security situation is absolutely unacceptable and extremely dangerous".
-Ryabkov also stated that Russia was ready to begin negotiations as soon as 18 December, and suggested Geneva as a possible venue.
+Ryabkov also said that Russia was ready to begin negotiations as soon as 18 December, and suggested Geneva as a possible venue.

 The first draft treaty, titled "Agreement on Measures to Ensure the Security of the Russian Federation and Member States of the North Atlantic Treaty Organization", included the following provisions, among others: